dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Paged-Search.md

 ## Project results to a different type
-if you'd like to change the shape of the returned entity list, simple add a `.Project()` method to the chain like so:
+if you'd like to change the shape of the returned entity list, simply use the `PagedSearch<T, TProjection>` generic overload and add a `.Project()` method to the chain like so:
 ```csharp
 var res = await DB.PagedSearch<Book, BookListing>()
                   .Sort(b => b.Title, Order.Ascending)